Country Report

 3. School education

-The rate of students leaving education and training early in Germany has deteriorated over time.
-In contrast to the EU trend of the early school leaving rate falling (to 9.6%), Germany’s rate increased from 10.5% in 2012 by 1.7 pps to 12.2% in 2022, substantially above the EU-level target of below 9%.
-It had stabilised at around 10%, but after methodological adjustments in 2021 it rose to 12.5%, considerably above (by 2.6 pps) the EU average in 2022.
-The rate for young men (13.7%) is 3 pps higher than for women (10.7%) and this gender gap has nearly tripled in ten years (1.2 pp in 2012).
-Young people with low-educated parents leave education early seven times more often than their peers with highly educated parents (European Commission, 2022).
-And while the rate for German-born 18 to 24-year-olds was 9.4% in 2022, it was much higher for foreign-born young people (28.8%)10.
+The rate of students leaving education and training early has increased over time.
+In contrast to the EU trend of a decrease in early school leaving rates (to 9.5%), Germany’s rate increased from 9.8% in 2013 by 3 pps to 12.8% in 202317, substantially above the EU-level target of below 9%.
+The rate for young men (15.2%) is 4.8 pps higher than for young women (10.4%)18, and this gender gap has increased more than fivefold in 10 years (0.9 pps in 2013) mainly due to a distinct increase in the male share.
+And while the rate for German-born 18- to 24-year-olds was 9.7% in 2023, it was three times higher for foreign-born young people (29.4%)19, and topped at 33.5% for young people born outside the EU20.

 4. Vocational education and training